pathwar/pathwar.net/README.md

 You need to go on http://portal.pathwar.net and register an account.

-For school contests: you need to register with your school's email (epitech.eu, 42.fr, mit.edu) You will then be able to create a team and invite your team mates.
+For school contests: you need to register with your school's email (@epitech.eu, @42.fr, @mit.edu, ...)
+You will then be able to create a team and invite your team mates.

+## We encounter issues when inviting people in our organization

+This is probably a bug on our side, contact us.

+:warning: **Do not create an organization if you are not the team leader !**

 ## Why do I need to stay anonymous ?